World to come: Islamic eschatology

+Both Sunni Islam and Shia Twelve Imams beliefs hold that before the Last Judgment, the Mahdi and Jesus appears and defeats the Antichrist False Messiah (Al-Masih ad-Dajjal).
+The Mahdi's rule will be paradise on Earth, which will last for seventy years until his death, though other traditions state 7, 19, or 309 years.

 Hindu eschatology

 In Hindu eschatology the current age is the Kali Yuga, a period of decline.
 Kalki will appear to purge all evil, beginning a golden age of Satya Yuga.

 There have been a range of dates predicted, purportedly from different methods of calculation.
 Pothuluru Veerabrahmendra, for example, wrote 400 years ago in his Divya Maha Kala Gnana, or Divine Knowledge of the Time, that Kalki would arrive when the moon, sun, Venus and Jupiter entered the same sign.
 This is not a rare occurrence and last happened in early 2012, passing without event.
 The time of arrival of Kalki has not been consistently asserted by astrologers.

 The earliest copies of the Mahabharata that exist dates from 200 CE and is the first text to mention Kalki but was likely written in its final form around 400 CE.
 Kalki is also mentioned in the Vishnu Purana which has a contested date of composition ranging from 400 BCE to 1000 CE.